Cryptocurrency traders can use margin trading to multiply the size of their trading account.

 However, the exchange offers excellent security features, making it a secure choice for those concerned about the safety of their funds.

-Benefits of Crypto Margin Trading
+Benefits of Trading Crypto With Leverage

 As an advanced trading feature, margin trading allows savvy traders to potentially earn much more on their trades by opening positions much larger than their own account balance by borrowing funds from elsewhere.